enkidevs/curriculum/docker/fundamentals/images/docker-images.md

 To make them space-efficient, images are designed to be composed of layers of other images, allowing a minimal amount of data to be sent when transferring images over the network.

-Every image starts with a blank layers known as scratch.
+Every image starts with a blank layer known as *scratch*.
 Any change that happens after creates a new image layer.
+This means that image layers are read-only.

+However, running containers include a writable layer (the container layer) on top of the read-only layers of the image.
+Runtime changes, including any writes and updates to data and files, are saved in that container layer.
+Thus, multiple concurrent running containers that share the same underlying image may have container layers that differ substantially.

 It's important to note that image layers are cached and can be reused between various images, saving storage.